triandicAnt/ImgurRocks/README.md

 Imgur App for Macintosh

 ## TODO
-1. Infinite scroll in gallery scroll view.
+~~1.
+Infinite scroll in gallery scroll view.
 2. Fetch gallery data.
-3. Add sheet for individual post (that will contain all images, description and comments).
+3. Add sheet for individual post (that will contain all images, description and comments).~~
 4. .MOV are not displayed, fix it.